pingcap/docs/tidb-cloud/tidb-cloud-security-password-authentication.md

 ## Change a password

-TiDB Cloud supports sending password expiration reminders.
+TiDB Cloud sends password expiration reminders.
 If you sign up for TiDB Cloud with email and password, it is recommended that you reset your password every 90 days.

 To change the password, take the following steps: